nymtech/nym/demos/rust-cosmos-broadcaster/README.md

 TODO FOR DEMO
-- clippy
+- flags for cli
-- pass mnemonic as file
+- single parse_incoming fn in lib and call from everywhere
-- nicer logging - show sequence response etc
+- pass mnemonic as file (otherwise pass as env var)
-- pass tx hash back to client nicely & remove from service
+- create signer in main.rs and pass to commands (client/src)

 ### Nym mixnet cosmos tx broadcaster demo
 A demo showing how to:
 * sign a cosmos tx (simple token transfer) offline
 * broadcast this tx from a service on the other side of the mixnet